arkangelai/leukemia-cell-classification/README.md

 # Leukemia Detection Algorithm
 This repository contains a model trained and API developed to detect Leukemia in children

 Training for this model was done using Arkangel AI's development tool 'Hippocrates' which trains different architectures and configurations to get the best possible performance out of a convolutional neural network for a given problem.
+This repository contains models trained on a section of the dataset: https://www.kaggle.com/andrewmvd/leukemia-classification

 This repository contains the best model so far in format .h5, this model was validated under a hold out scheme by joining training and validation cohorts from the dataset and splitting this merged set into train, test and validation samples respectively.
 As a result, performance metrics for the test cohort are: